AliShahpurwala/Payshot/README.md

 ### Resources
 * [Official Git Online Book](https://git-scm.com/book/en/v2) -- Read the first 3 chapters, that should give you more than enough knowledge to help get us started.
 I used this book to learn it when I learnt Git in first year.
 It's very beginner friendly and it'll get you up and running quick :)
 * [Python Virtual Environments](https://python.land/virtual-environments/virtualenv) -- Decent article about what a virutal environment is, why we need one and how to get up and running with one.
+* [Web Service Gateway Interface](https://www.youtube.com/watch?v=WqrCnVAkLIo) -- I know that's a mouthful and sounds super complicated but do you ever wonder how exactly does an HTTP request become something that python can process and understand?
+This video is amazing and I love it.
+Maybe hold on till we start writing web server code before you watch it.
+It's very very very beginner accessible.